railsuser2014/openobject-doc-book-en/source/book/4/4_11_HR/4_11_HR_timesheet.rst

 At the end of the week or the month, the employee confirms his timesheet.
 If the attendance time in the company corresponds to the encoded entries, the whole timesheet is then confirmed and sent to his department manager, who is then responsible for approving it or asking for corrections.

-Each manager can then look at a list of his department's timesheets waiting for approval using the menu  *Human Resource > Timesheets > My Department's Timesheets > Timesheets to validate* .
+Each manager can then look at a list of his department's timesheets waiting for approval using the menu :menuselection:`Human Resource --> Timesheets --> My Department's Timesheets --> Timesheets` to validate* .
 He then has to approve them or return them to their initial state.

-To define the departmental structure, use the menu  *Administration > Users > Department Structure > Define Departments.*
+To define the departmental structure, use the menu :menuselection:`Administration --> Users --> Department Structure --> Define Departments`.

 .. tip:: Timesheet approval